mehackit/sonic-pi-workshop/_exercises/en/04-generate-sounds/02-tick.md

 {% highlight ruby %}
 play (chord :c, :major).choose
-# plays a random note of the C major chord (:c, :g r :f)
+# plays a random note of the C major chord (:c, :e or :g)
 {% endhighlight %}

 There's also a function called `scale`.
 Scale returns all the notes in a _scale_, not just the ones in a chord: